Code-Institute-Submissions/StreamOneProject-2/README.md

 ### How does it work

 This page uses Angular JS framework to construct the DOM.
 Angular controllers are used to store interactive functions for a Fan Mail Modal and Trivia game.

-Answers template were inserted into a directive and called on through the controller with unique ID's.
-The site is styled with Bootstrap.
+Trivia: An array of answers is stored in the controller and called on from a directive, then passed through on an html page.
+When an answer is chosen and submitted, a counter initiates the next set of answers and questions.
+When the user gets an answer correct, the array of answers is randomized to prevent the correct answer becoming fixed on a single radio button.

 ## Features